garthmortensen/401k_fractional/README.md

 1. How do you think predictions from (22) and (23) will match with the employer's participation rate?

+The study says match rate (7%) is the key explanatory variable.

 2. Which model seems more reasonable and why?

 ## Deliverables